35 Benefits of Mountain Biking That Boost You Physically and Mentally

 1. Total body workout

-The muscles used in mountain biking provide riders with a total body workout.
+The muscles used in mountain biking provide riders a total body workout.
 Leg muscles are obviously getting a workout but arms and back muscles are also being worked.

 2. Get fit while having fun